 SmallBusinessPlans.com is not a law firm and does not give legal advice.
 This section is intended to highlight areas you should review with an individual licensed to practice law in your state.

-When you are raising capital, it’s important to pay attention to legal requirements, which vary by state.
+When you are raising capital or seeking another form of capital, it’s important to pay attention to legal requirements, which vary by state.
 It would not be uncommon for a lender or investor to want to include your business plan as part of a contractual agreement between the parties.
-Because a business plan is focused on what the entrepreneurs expect to happen, certain disclaimers should be included.
-Consult an attorney for specific advice for your business plan in your state.
+Because a business plan is focused on what the entrepreneurs expect to happen, certain legal disclaimers should be included.
+While the types of disclaimers on this page may be helpful, you should consult an attorney for specific advice for your business plan in your state.

 - Confidentiality Statement